What Can You Really Do With a Nursing Informatics Degree?

 Join a Rapidly Growing Field

 Growing technology, data analysis, and artificial intelligence in healthcare will continue to drive employment opportunities in nursing informatics.
-The U.S. Department of Labor projects nursing informatics jobs to increase by 10% between 2022 and 2032, from 531,400 to 582,600.
+The U.S. Department of Labor projects nursing informatics jobs to increase by 10% between 2022 and 2032.
+They project over 51,000 new jobs in nursing informatics in that time period.

 Work from Home